This is a moth larva/caterpillar.

 Here is a photo of a Gulf Fritillary caterpillar for comparison.

 Scientifically speaking, there is no true difference between butterflies and moths.
 Basically, butterflies are day flying moths.
 They are both in the order Lepidoptera (scaly winged insects).
+All caterpillars are always juveniles and they grow up to be either butterflies or moths (not beetles or mosquitoes or ants).
+Both serve the same ecological purposes: they are the bottom of the food chain, they pollinate, they can indicate a healthy eco-system.

 There are some general differences between butterflies and moths, but none that hold true across the board.
 Typically moths have larvae that can eat many different plants, are nocturnal, have thicker bodies and more "hair" scales (this is because they fly at night when it's cold), have feathery antennae and rest with their wings open rather than folded above their thorax.
 Yet, there are ALWAYS exceptions.
 Since moths fly at night, their wings aren't usually as colorful as butterflies'.
 Since moths are nocturnal, they often drink nectar from white flowers which are fragrant and easier to see in the dark.

-Be careful if you find a spiny caterpillar.Some have venomous spikes or hairs and can sting.
 If you aren't completely sure what species it is, you should not handle it.
-The plant it is eating (if you are lucky enough to find it doing so) is a strong clue to help you identify what kind it is because certain kinds eat certain plants.
+Recall that the plant it is eating (if you are lucky enough to find it doing so) is a strong clue to help you identify what kind it is because certain kinds eat certain plants.
 It helps to know about plants if you want to study butterflies.

 That Oleander Caterpillar grows up to be a polka-dot wasp moth (it's actually a moth but looks like a wasp).
 They are beautiful and harmless.
 One is pictured below.

-Another commonly misidentified species is the Cabbage White Butterfly (Pieris rapae).
-People often call it the "cabbage moth" but it's actually a day-flying butterfly.
-This species isn't usually in south Florida but it is very common in most of the rest of the continental U.S. People are familiar with it because it eats cruciferous vegetables like kale and other garden plants that humans grow for food.
+People are familiar with the Cabbage White because it eats cruciferous vegetables like kale and other garden plants that humans grow for food.
 Generally people don't like it and so they assume it's a moth.
-There can be dozens of green caterpillars on your cabbage and if so, this lovely white butterfly is probably the culprit.
+This is a bad assumption.
+There may be dozens of green caterpillars on your cabbage and if so, this lovely white butterfly is probably the culprit.

 Identifying the plants that a caterpillar is eating will go a long way in butterfly or moth identification.